Fitness Volt

 What is the weight loss percentage calculator?

-But keep in mind, the result is relative to the overall bodyweight of the individual.
+Keep in mind, the result is relative to your overall body weight.
 So, someone who weighs less or more and sheds the same number of pounds will have a different percentage.

 Can the weight loss percentage calculator help me to lose weight?